saferpay/sndbx/texts/app_integration.md

   </tbody>
 </table>

-## <a name="mobile-alterprocess"></a>3rd Party Payment Methods
+## <a name="mobile-alterprocess"></a> 3rd Party Payment Methods

-All 3rd party payment methods are exclusively provided via the <a hre="">Payment Page</a>, since they mostly require web-based redirects, to be processed.
+All 3rd party payment methods are exclusively provided via the <a hre="Integration_PP.html">Payment Page</a>, since they mostly require web-based redirects, to be processed.
 The general process stays the same, however here you have an overview over how this is generally supposed to be done in an app:

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/mobile_3rd_party.png "App-Integration Process")